Glitterz001/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 create alias
 Hello you
 /action
-If the path be beautiful, let us not ask where it leads local variables
+If the path be beautiful, let us not ask where it leads global variable local variables
 Local variable
-Global variable
+global variables
 true knowledge
 divide and rule
 power of love